They noticed the Turpins' strange behavior, but had no idea the kids were being tortured

-(CNN)Nearly two weeks after an emaciated 17-year-old girl called police to tell them her siblings were being held captive by their own parents, the Turpin family still has the world's attention.
+Perris, California (CNN)Nearly two weeks after an emaciated 17-year-old girl called police to tell them her siblings were being held captive by their own parents, the Turpin family still has the world's attention.

 But closer to home, neighbors, relatives and schoolmates are reeling from the allegations that David and Louise Turpin starved, tortured and shackled their 13 children -- ages 2 to 29 -- to their beds.
 They're now recalling every detail from their interactions with the family, and wondering how in the world they could have missed the warning signs.